 The Ombudsman is not an appeal body.
 He does not have the power to overturn decisions of tribunals and does not substitute his opinion for that of the tribunal members.

-The courts have confirmed that the Ombudsman has the authority to investigate Ontario’s administrative tribunals.
-The Ombudsman may review the processes of administrative tribunals, as well as their decisions.
+The Ombudsman has authority to investigate Ontario’s administrative tribunals.
+The Ombudsman may review the processes of administrative tribunals, as well as the fairness of their decisions.

-The Ombudsman is not an appeal body and cannot substitute her/his opinion for that of the tribunal members.
-She/he does not have the power to overturn decisions of tribunals or to order tribunals to do anything.
+The Office of the Ombudsman is not an appeal body and the Ombudsman cannot substitute his opinion for that of the tribunal members.
+He does not have the power to overturn decisions of tribunals or to order tribunals to do anything.

 When the Ombudsman identifies problems with a particular process or decision, the Ombudsman may make recommendations to the tribunal to address the issue.
 The Ombudsman may also make recommendations addressing systemic issues related to legislation, policies or programs.

-There are over 500 provincial boards, agencies and commissions in Ontario.
-Many of these are administrative tribunals, which have been granted the authority to make decisions under a statute or regulation.
+There are many administrative tribunals in Ontario, which have been granted the authority to make decisions under a statute or regulation.
 Tribunals are independent agencies responsible for making decisions and sometimes recommendations.
 There is a broad range of administrative tribunals dealing with a variety of subjects; for instance, some deal with regulatory and licensing issues, others with entitlement to compensation or benefits.
-Some tribunals are large organizations with many members, such as the Workplace Safety and Insurance Appeals Tribunal; others are smaller, such as the Ontario Highway Transport Board.
+Some tribunals are large organizations with many members, such as the Workplace Safety and Insurance Appeals Tribunal; others are smaller, such as the Animal Care Review Board.

 Some tribunals determine their own processes, and have created their own rules of procedure.
 Their members are also subject to codes of conduct.
 These documents are generally available to the public.